Associate Professor of Geology, Beloit College

 Conference Abstracts:

 Kelsey started in the Beloit Paleo Lab as a student curatorial assistant on the paleontological collection at Beloit College.
-She is currently undertaking her senior thesis as a member of our lab group.
+She continued in the lab while undertaking her senior thesis on Devonian sandstones.

 Senior Thesis: